Cyber Monday may be over, but great prices are here to stay.

 Sometimes fails to eliminate hair clogs.
 May require multiple applications to achieve desired results.

 Dissolves grease, hair, sludge, and much more.
-Drain cleaner is odorless, non-flammable, and biodegradable.
+This drain cleaner is odorless, non-flammable, and biodegradable.
 Features a high-density formula that ensures the drain cleaner is heavier than water and clings to a blockage to eliminate it.
-Intended for use with any household drain.
+It is intended for use with any household drain.

 Works slowly in comparison to similar drain cleaners.

 Non-splash formula ensures the cleaner can remove fats, grease, lint, and other debris.
-Commercial-strength cleaner, is biodegradable and offers a safe alternative to acid-based products.
+This commercial-strength cleaner is biodegradable and offers a safe alternative to acid-based products.
 Delivers terrific results on clogs in bathroom and kitchen sinks.
 Sold with a 100% performance guarantee.

 Does not work on clogs caused by plastics, paper, and food particles.

-Extremely thick, viscous gel retains power and cohesion even in standing water.
+An extremely thick, viscous gel that retains its power and cohesion even in standing water.
 Works on contact for both clogs and slow drains.
 Safe for all pipes, drains, and septic systems.
 Simple to use just by pouring and waiting, then flushing with water.